officialrajdeepsingh/awesome-nextjs/README.md

 - [Nextra](https://nextra.site/) - Simple, powerful, and flexible site generation framework to build blogs and documents with Next.js and MDX.
 - [Markdoc](https://markdoc.dev/) - Powerful, flexible, Markdown-based authoring framework.
 - [Outstatic](https://outstatic.com) - Static site CMS built with Next.js that works with both page and app routers.
-- [Content layer](https://www.npmjs.com/package/contentlayer) - The content layer works with Next.js and markdown and helps build the blog application.
+- [Content layer](https://www.npmjs.com/package/contentlayer) - The content layer works with Next.js and Markdown and helps build the blog application.
 - [Fumadocs](https://fumadocs.vercel.app/) - A powerful framework for building documentation sites in Next.js using the power of Next.js App Router and React components.
 - [MDXTS](https://www.mdxts.dev) - The MDXTS is a content & documentation SDK for React and Next.js.
 It helps to build a documentation website quickly and efficiently.
 - [Mintlify](https://mintlify.com) - Next.js-based platform for documentation sites.
 Beautiful out of the box, easy to maintain, and built to convert users.